How to Create Test Data in Salesforce Using Smock-it?

 5. Advanced Customization

-Users have granular control over data output, specifying fields, languages, and record volumes.
+Users have granular control over data output, specifying fields and record volumes.
 This flexibility supports varied test cases from localized applications to high-volume enterprise environments.

 6. Enterprise-Grade Scalability